shafinhasnat/Flask-based-Steganographic-image-encode-decode-webapp/README.md

 # Intro

-this project is the web version of this project- [ Simple-Image-steganography-System](https://github.com/shafinhasnat/Simple-Image-steganography-System.git) (Under active development)
+Try this fun project [here](https://xelsteg.herokuapp.com).
+This project is the web version of this project- [ Simple-Image-steganography-System](https://github.com/shafinhasnat/Simple-Image-steganography-System.git) (Under active development)